Extended-Thunder/send-later/index.md

 If not, then proceed with the following troubleshooting steps.

 #### Messages not being sent: isolating the problem

+First, rule out a bad mail account.
+If you have a mail account configured that Thunderbird can't connect to, e.g., because the server is offline or because your account on that server is no longer valid, then that can significantly delivery by Send Later and possibly block it entirely.
+This could be the problem if messages are not moving form your Drafts folder into yor Outbox at their scheduled delivery times.
+See [above](#active-accounts) for how to address this.

 If Send Later fails to deliver messages at the scheduled time, or if scheduled messages are delivered repeatedly, the two most likely causes